LCBC-UiO/galamm/README.md

 generalized linear mixed models with factor structures.
 However, galamm allows semiparametric estimations with [gamm4](https://cran.r-project.org/package=gamm4), and hence more flexibly allows estimation of nonlinear effects.
+If you don’t need semiparametric estimation, on the other hand, your should use definitely [PLmixed](https://cran.r-project.org/package=PLmixed), as it is a much more mature package.

 ## Installation